mahyar-osn/Stride-and-Slice-Images/README.md

-# Stride-and-Slice-Images - 3D volumetric images
+# Stride-and-Slice-Images - 2D & 3D images

 This is an extension of the original code to account for 3D volumetric images.
 The original code by AnmolChachra (https://github.com/AnmolChachra/Stride-and-Slice-Images) uses OpenCV to read and write images.
 This code uses Nibabel